aworkshop/c/man_03_Language.md

 // missing a break at 8080
 switch (port) {
   case 8080:
-    // no break so continues into the next case case 80:
+    // no break so continues into the next case.
+    // fallthrough.
+  case 80:
     printf("Port http\n");
     printf("Try to change this port to 443\n");